 Dr Myrthe L. Bartels

 (email at email@example.com)

 Myrthe Bartels is Honorary Fellow and Teaching Assistant at Durham.
-She studied Classics at Leiden University, the Netherlands, and received her PhD from the same university in 2014.
-Subsequently, she was Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities and Visiting Scholar at the School of History, Classics and Archaeology at the University of Edinburgh (2014-2015), Postdoctoral Researcher at the University of Erfurt (2015-2017) and International Fellow at the New Europe College (IAS) in Bucharest (2017-2018) and COFUND Junior Research Fellow at Durham (2018-2019).
+She studied Classics at Leiden University and received her PhD from Leiden in 2014.
+Subsequently, she was Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities and the School of History, Classics and Archaeology at the University of Edinburgh (2014-2015), Postdoctoral Researcher at the University of Erfurt (2015-2017), International Fellow at the New Europe College (IAS) in Bucharest (2017-2018) and COFUND Junior Research Fellow at Durham (2018-2019).
 She also received two research scholarships from the Fondation Hardt pour l'étude de l'antiquité classique in Vandoeuvres (2014, 2018).

-Myrthe Bartels' research centres on Plato and the later Platonic tradition until the early modern period, with a special focus on ethics, politics and music, and their assumed mutual implication.
+Myrthe Bartels' research centres on ancient Greek philosophy, especially Plato, with a focus on ethics, political philosophy and musical thought.
 Her monograph Plato's Pragmatic Project.
 A Reading of Plato's Laws (Steiner Verlag, 2017), which is based on her Leiden dissertation, appeared in the series Hermes Einzelschriften.
-It offers a reading of Plato's Laws that accords the structure of the work central importance for understanding the philosophical implication of its legislative project.
+The monograph offers a reading of Plato's Laws that accords the structure of the work central importance for the status of its legislative project.
 She is currently developing a number of articles and book chapters that pursue the approach taken in this book further.